 In normal circumstances, if a tenant had not paid rent for two months, or had a bad payment record, you could start eviction proceedings.
 Also if the tenancy is no longer in a fixed-term tenancy, you could issue a Section 21 ‘no-fault’ notice to end the tenancy in 2 months’.

-However, as shown above (What if my tenants cannot pay their rent?”), it may be cost-effective to retain your current tenant until things get back to normal.
+However during this situation it may be cost-effective to retain your current tenant until things get back to normal.

 We recognise any unpaid rent may present you with a problem.
 Hopefully, this will not affect you directly!